dpankros/uiuc_cs513_project/part_1.md

 ### Initial Plan for Phase-II (15 points)

 As we document our steps for Phase II, we will include responsibilities for each part, but please understand that this team has completed significant projects in the past.
-All its members have a proven track record history of dividing up tasks in a fair and amicable fashion, without an extensive project plan.
+All its members have a proven track record of successfully dividing up tasks in a fair and amicable fashion, without an extensive prior project plan.

-Both team members are comfortable and adept at working with agile methodologies and have previously found success in doing so.
-All task assignments will be subject to change based on our own personal and professional workloads.
+Further, both team members are comfortable with and have been successful working with agile methodologies.
+All task assignments will be subject to change based on what we discover as we proceed through each step, our development of the Python client (discussed below in steps 3 and 5), and our own personal and professional workloads.

 #### Step 1: Review (and update if necessary) your use case description and dataset description